ajaykrishna789/static-E-com/README.md

 # static-E-com

-This is a sataic ecommerce built by me.
+This is a static ecommerce built by me.